 Manual control.
 Remove the blighted wood from infected shrubs and trees, as this helps prevent the disease spreading.
 Prune off all infected branches at least 8 inches below the blighted area (some experts even recommend pruning to 12 inches below blighted areas).
 Burn and destroy the affected branches if possible.

 During any season, be sure to also remove tree suckers and watersprouts.
-Since they are fast-growing and tender, they will also be vulnerable to infection.
+Since this growth is fast-growing and tender, it is vulnerable to infection.

 Because fire blight is highly contagious, take care to disinfect pruning tools.
 Sterilize the tools in a household bleach solution (ten parts water to one part bleach).
 Dip clippers between every cut.
 Be sure to wipe clippers dry to prevent corrosion.